 Adler’s unified, holistic, goal-focused theory and therapy has informed, if not wholly shaped, today’s most effective psychotherapeutic approaches.
 Clearly, each of them offers one or more specific foci for healing.
 But the powerful synthesizing quality of each of these healing aspects is found reliably only within a comprehensive application of Adler’s theory and therapy.

 More than 80 years after his death, we remain convinced that Adler’s solid logic and humane focus have only increased in relevance with the passage of time.
-The Institute exists to amplify and preserve the potent legacy of one of the most influential individuals in the therapeutic milieu of our day.
+Through our publication, translation and training divisions, the Institute exists to amplify and preserve the potent legacy of one of the most influential individuals in the therapeutic milieu of our day.

 Read more below about AAIsr‘s co-founders and current board members.